Original Policy Date:

 - Personal use of university vehicles or transporting passengers other than persons directly involved with official University business.

-- Failure to comply with any law, regulation, or policy regarding the use of University vehicles, including the requirement to have a satisfactory completed University On-Line Driver Training course assigned by the Office of Compliance and Risk Management.
+- Failure to comply with any law, regulation, or policy regarding the use of University vehicles, including the requirement to have a satisfactory completed University Driver Training course assigned by the Office of Compliance and Risk Management.

 Renting a Vehicle for University Business

 Automobile rental is allowable for business travel only.
-The University recommends renting a vehicle from the preferred rental agencies on the Florida Tech Procurement travel website.
+The University recommends renting a vehicle from the preferred rental agencies on the Florida Tech Procurement travel website, Avis and Enterprise.
 If the driver rents a car from a rental car agency, the University's blanket auto insurance policy automatically covers these rentals, and it is not necessary to purchase additional insurance.
 If the traveler is renting a car in another country (other than the U.S.), it is required that the traveler purchase insurance at the time of rental.
 The Travel Policy provides additional information regarding automobile rental.

 - University Vehicles Accident Notification